Uptown Somerset Historic District

-Uptown Somerset Historic District is a national historic district located at Somerset in Somerset County, Pennsylvania.
-The district includes 190 contributing buildings, 1 contributing site, and 1 contributing object.
+The Uptown Somerset Historic District is a national historic district that is located in Somerset in Somerset County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1995, with a boundary increase in 1997.

+History and architectural features

+This district includes 190 contributing buildings, one contributing site, and one contributing object.
 It encompasses an area centered on the county government complex and Somerset County Courthouse, with the surrounding commercial district, residential areas, and cemetery.

-Notable buildings include the former Somerset Trust Company Building (1906), First National Bank (1922), County Jail and Sheriff's Residence (1856, 1889), Lansberry House (1869), Edward Scull House (1847), former Somerset Academy (1882), Printing House Row (1872), St. Paul's United Church of Christ (1887), IOOF Building (1889), and First Christian Church (1909-1912).
+Notable buildings include the former Somerset Trust Company Building (1906), the First National Bank (1922), the county jail and sheriff's residence (1856, 1889), the Lansberry House (1869), the Edward Scull House (1847), the former Somerset Academy (1882), Printing House Row (1872), the former St. Paul's Presbyterian Church (1876), St. Paul's United Church of Christ (1887), the IOOF Building (1889), and First Christian Church (1909-1912).

 It was listed on the National Register of Historic Places in 1995, with a boundary increase in 1997.